 Each Canadian provincial regulatory authority is responsible to ensure that all entry-level registered psychiatric nurses within its jurisdiction meet an acceptable level of competence before they are licensed to practise as registered psychiatric nurses.
 This level of competence is measured partly by the RPNCE.
 This process ensures that all registered psychiatric nurses practising in those jurisdictions meet a common standard.

-The RPNCE is a mandatory multiple-choice, paper and pencil exam that has been designed to test the entry level competence and safety to practice of new graduates and internationally educated applicants who are seeking registration as a Registered Psychiatric Nurse (RPN) in Canada.
+The RPNCE is a mandatory multiple-choice, computer-based test (CBT) that has been designed to test the entry level competence and safety to practice of new graduates and internationally educated applicants who are seeking registration as a Registered Psychiatric Nurse (RPN) in Canada.

 The Study Guide assists Internationally Educated Nurse applicants and Canadian psychiatric nursing graduates who will be writing the Registered Psychiatric Nurses of Canada Examination (RPNCE) by providing information about the RPNCE, test taking and study strategies, and a bibliography of study resources.
 Information about the optional Practice Test and how the test might be used to prepare for the RPNCE is also included.